Habit Change: How to Quit Unhelpful Habits

 to Being Present

-- Create a daily “joy list” of small, simple pleasures you can incorporate into your routine.
-For example, taking a walk, reading or enjoying a lovely mug of hot chocolate.
+- Create a daily “joy or happiness list” of small, simple things you can incorporate into your routine.
+For example, going for a walk, reading or enjoying a lovely mug of hot chocolate.

 - Take “mindfulness breaks” throughout the day.
-This doesn't mean those formal meditation sessions, but simply taking a moment a few times per day to stop, give your mind a rest and be present in the moment.
+This doesn't mean you need to do formal meditation sessions, simply taking a few moments to stop and give your mind a rest and be present in the moment.

 - Write in a gratitude journal each day.
 When you take the time to focus on what you're grateful for, you begin to notice more of the same.
 It's a great way to start and end your day.

-- Book in regular “joy dates” with yourself doing activities or hobbies that you love.
+- Book in regular “fun dates” with yourself, doing activities or hobbies that you love.

 Behaviour and habit change takes time.
-Some of these thought patterns and behaviors have been your “go to” for years – even decades for some of us!
+Some of these thought patterns and behaviors have been your “go to” for years, or even decades for some of us!

-You may need to give it more time, and that's okay!
-Life changing habits take time, so be gentle with yourself and think of the longer term impact rather than short term growth spurts.
+You may need to give it more time than a week, and that's okay!
+Life changing habits take time, so be gentle with yourself and think of the longer-term impact rather than short-term growth spurts.
 This will be much more sustainable for you.

 You can keep a habit journal, recording your growth, and adjusting where needed.
 A reflective journal like this can help you to monitor progress and identify any challenges that arise.

-Be patient and treat it as a bit of an experiment until you feel more comfortable and settled with your new routines.
+Remember: Be patient, and treat it as a bit of an experiment until you feel more comfortable and settled with your new routines.

 44 Prompts for Habit Change

-Below you will find journal prompts relating to habit change and the 10 habits discussed in this blog.
-Use these to guide your reflections, and adapt to any other habits you choose to focus on.
+Below are 44 journal prompts relating to habit change and the 10 habits discussed.
+Use these to guide your reflections, and adapt them to any other habits you choose to focus on.

 1. Focused Action